GitHubAlexM/platformer/README.md

 Pass each level as fast as you can and then beat the boss to complete the game.

 Controls:

-< - right
+"<" - right
-> - left
+">" - left
-z - jump / double jump
+"z" - jump / double jump
-x - throw shuriken
+"x" - throw shuriken

 Additional Updates:
 Sounds for game actions like running, throwing shurikens